 (2) Earthen areas lined with a synthetic liner shall be constructed as required in subsections (1) through (7) inclusive of section (b) of this regulation.

-(Authorized by and implementing K.S.A.
-2-1227; effective Jan.
-14, 1991; amended Jan.
-25, 1993.)
+K.A.R.
 4-4-936.
 Alternative to a recessed catch drain in containment areas.
-A sump may be located within the diked or secondary containment area as an alternative to the recessed catch drain if:

-(a) the sump construction conforms to the thickness specifications for the remainder of the containment base;
+A sump may be located within the diked or secondary containment area as an alternative to the recessed catch drain if: (a) the sump construction conforms to the thickness specifications for the remainder of the containment base;